rnielikki/fakeos/README.md

 ## What I need to develop/use this?

 Editor, webpack, node.js and some packages.
 Typescript and SCSS.
-If you know only JS and CSS but not Typescript and SCSS, I strongly recommend learning them.
-They’re neat.
+JS and CSS for fake software development.
+All others are Typescript and SCSS.

 ## So… What’s the point of this?